-The Commercial Skincare ("Skincare") reportable segment manufactures our branded non-prescription skincare products for sale in Canada and certain international markets.
-It also commercializes Pliaglis®, NCTF®, ART FILLER®, and Obagi® Medical in Canada.
-Non-prescription products manufactured by Crescita include the following brands: Laboratoire Dr Renaud® ("LDR"), Pro-Derm® and Alyria®.
-These premium skincare lines provide solutions for a wide range of skin concerns such as aging, acne, hydration, pigmentation, and rosacea.
+The Commercial Skincare ("Skincare") reportable segment generates revenue from the commercialization of our branded non-prescription skincare products in Canada and in certain international markets.
+Non-prescription products manufactured by the Company include the following brands: Laboratoire Dr Renaud[®] ("LDR"), Pro-Derm[®], Alyria[®] and Aquafolia[®], acquired in June 2024.
+These premium skincare lines provide solutions for a range of common skin concerns such as aging, acne, hydration, pigmentation, and rosacea.
+We also sell Pliaglis[®], MicronJet[TM], NCTF[®] Boost 135 HA, ART FILLER[®] and Obagi[®] Medical in Canada.

-In Canada, our sales force calls on aesthetic spas, medispas as well as medical aesthetic clinics under a business-to-business ("B2B") model.
-Some of our brands are also sold directly to consumers through online platforms and certain retail outlets and distributed by partners in international markets including the United States ("U.S."), South Korea and Malaysia.
+Our sales force calls on aesthetic spas, medispas as well as medical aesthetic clinics in Canada under a business-to-business ("B2B") model.
+In addition, our skincare brands are sold in the U.S., and in Hong Kong, South Korea and Malaysia, through distributors, as well as through various online platforms, while Alyria, a direct-to-consumer ("DTC") brand is also sold in select retail outlets.

-The Licensing and Royalties ("Licensing") reportable segment primarily derives revenue from licensing the intellectual property related to Pliaglis, our lead prescription product, or to a lesser extent, for the use of our transdermal delivery technologies, Multiplexed Molecular Penetration EnhancersTM ("MMPE") and DuraPeelTM, on either an exclusive or non-exclusive basis.
-The Licensing segment may also leverage our inhouse research and development ("R&D") capabilities for the development of new topical products, which may combine our technologies and various selected molecules to fuel future licensing agreements in the non-prescription skincare market.
+The Licensing and Royalties ("Licensing") reportable segment currently derives revenue from licensing the intellectual property (the "IP") related to Pliaglis and would include any revenue from licensing the IP for the use of our transdermal delivery technologies, Multiplexed Molecular Penetration EnhancersTM ("MMPE") and DuraPeelTM (the "Technologies"), in the development of any topical formulation.
+While we may still do so from time to time, leveraging our Technologies to fuel our licensing pipeline is no longer a strategic focus for the Company.
 The key revenue streams in the Licensing segment include upfront and pre- and post-commercialization milestone payments, royalties determined using the agreed-upon formulas as described in each respective licensing agreement, and product sales under supply agreements with the Company's licensing partners.

-The Manufacturing and Services ("Manufacturing") reportable segment includes two main revenue streams:

-1) revenue from the sale of topical products manufactured to client specifications under our contract development and manufacturing organization ("CDMO") infrastructure; and 2) revenue from product development services.
-Clients in the Manufacturing segment use our CDMO services to manufacture topicals either under a private label or a brand name and may use a combination of Crescita's existing formulations or novel formulations, with or without the utilization of our transdermal delivery technologies.
+The Manufacturing and Services ("Manufacturing") reportable segment includes two main revenue streams: 1) revenue from the sale of topical products manufactured to client specifications under our contract development and manufacturing organization ("CDMO") infrastructure; and 2) revenue from product development services.
+Clients in the Manufacturing segment use our services to manufacture topicals either under a private label or a brand name and may use a combination of Crescita's existing formulations, their own formulations or novel formulations.

-Refer to the Revenue by Segment and Gross Profit by Segment sections of this MD&A and to Note 5 - Segmented Information to our 2023 Consolidated Financial Statements.
+Refer to the Revenue by Segment and Gross Profit by Segment sections of this MD&A and to Note 6 - Segmented Information to our 2024 Consolidated Financial Statements.